 While terpenes are not the biggest determinant when it comes to a strain’s effects, they do have their own effects that can enhance or even downplay some cannabinoid effects.
 For instance, a high-THC flower with heavy amounts of myrcene may mean you have an excellent strain for sleep because both have sedating properties.

-A Look at the Most Prominent Cannabis Terpenes
+The Most Prominent Cannabis Terpenes and Their Effects

 1. Myrcene